DebugBSD/WorldEditor/README.md

 # TODO
 - Add a panel/window to transform textures.
 - See how to add a zoom in/out of all textures.
-- Add a window where we are going to put all our layers.
 - Add icon to the main frame.
+- Add a Scene Window where to put all layers.
 - Add a Log window.
+- Particle Editor.
+- Sound.
+- Add the possibility to handle and create texture atlas.
+- Add the possibility to create animations based on textures.
+- Add a drawing tool to draw into the texture.
+- Add a paint tool to paint the level using textures.
+- Add a ruler on the image.
+- Add a grid over the image (and add the possibility to configure as orthogonal, isometric, hexagonal, rectangular...)
+- Add the possibility to make transparent the texture.
+- Make Flip